jjh13/poisson/README.md

 ----
 This project should build in any *NIX environment, but requires cmake, ViennaCL, Eigen and FFTW to be install.
 On OSX, these can be installed via MacPorts with the command

-sudo port install cmake eigen3 viennacl fftw3
+`sudo port install cmake eigen3 viennacl fftw3`

+I would also recommend to use GCC 4.x where x >= 9, as I've only tested the code with GCC (OSX uses the Clang compiler by default, which also does not support OpenMP which I've used in some of the code to get a cheap speed increase.)
+Again, on OSX with MacPorts, to install GCC 4.x, use

+`sudo port install gcc49`

 Build instructions
 ----

-cd build
+`mkdir`

+`cd build`

+`cmake ..`

+`make poisson`

+If you want to compile with GCC 4.9 for example, the command for generating the makefile would be

-cmake ..
+`CC=gcc-4.9 CXX=g++-4.9 cmake ..`
-make poisson

 Running
 ---

 Run
 ./poisson
 to see a list of options.